GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 #### Generate traffic that the system can handle

 One pod has a resource pool of size 50 and ~1 second processing time.
 The health checks consider a pod healthy only if the node pool is less than 90% utilized (has less than 45 resources in use).
-This gives us a total of ~3x45 = 135 QPS load that the system can handle.
+This gives a total of ~3x45 = 135 QPS load that the system can handle.
 Use 120 QPS for this test.

 1. Set the number of queries per second: